tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs behavior_at %}

 Timestamp for when the event actually happened.
+This appears as `derived_tstamp` in the raw Snowplow data.

 {% enddocs %}